 For more such fun recipes in your life, follow along on Facebook, Instagram, or subscribe to our Youtube Channel.

-- 1 cup urad dal (dhuli urad)
+- 1 Cup urad dal (dhuli urad)

-- 1 small-size onion fine chopped (optional)
+- 1 small-size onion fine chopped

-- 1 teaspoon roughly chopped green chillies
+- 1 roughly chopped green chilli

 - 1 teaspoon black peppercorns (sabut kalimirch) roughly crushed

 - 1 sprig of curry leaves

 - Salt to taste

 Rinse and soak the urad dal in water for 4 – 5 hours or overnight.

 Next day, drain the water from the urad dal and let it sit in the strainer for 5 minutes